yepengRoc/ylsh-study/src/main/java/com/ylsh/study/thread/concurrent/readme.md

  transferred to the main queue.
 A special value of status field is used to mark which queue a node is on.

+ ### condition

+   Returns true if a node, always one that was initially placed on a condition queue, is now waiting to reacquire on sync queue.
+   @param node the node
+   @return true if is reacquiring

+     final boolean isOnSyncQueue(Node node) {
+         if (node.waitStatus == Node.CONDITION || node.prev == null)
+             return false;
+         if (node.next != null) // If has successor, it must be on queue return true;

+        node.prev can be non-null, but not yet on queue because the CAS to place it on queue can fail.
+So we have to traverse from tail to make sure it actually made it.
+It will always be near the tail in calls to this method, and unless the CAS failed (which is unlikely), it will be there, so we hardly ever traverse much.

+         return findNodeFromTail(node);
+     }